 About the Award

-The Promise Scholarship provides up to $5,000 in tuition assistance to help eligible students attend one of Maryland’s 16 public community colleges.
-As a “last dollar” scholarship, it covers any remaining tuition and mandatory fees after other grants and scholarships are applied.
+The Maryland Community College Promise Scholarship provides up to $5,000 in tuition assistance per year for eligible students who attend a Maryland community college.
+As a “last dollar” scholarship, it covers remaining tuition and fees after other federal and state financial aid has been applied.

 You’re eligible for the Maryland Community College Promise Scholarship Program if you: